-The Remington typewriters at this early time were being marketed by Fairbanks, Moorse & Co., famous makers of scales.
-Seen below is the front page of their typewriter marketing pamphlet and their notice of an award given to the Perfected 4 for ‘Superior Merit’ at the Paris Exposition in 1878.
+At this early time, Remington typewriters were marketed by Fairbanks, Moorse & Co., the well-known makers of scales.
+Shown below is the front page of their typewriter marketing pamphlet, along with their notice of an award granted to the Perfected 4 for ‘Superior Merit’ at the Paris Exposition in 1878.

-Like a quality bicycle, the Perfected 4 has brilliantly designed components that are easy to remove and are in the simplest form to do their job.
-This typewriter is indeed Perfected.
+Like a quality bicycle, the Perfected 4 features brilliantly designed components that are easy to remove and shaped in the simplest form to perform their function.
+This typewriter is indeed perfected.

-This typewriter originally sold for $125, the same price as the Sholes and Glidden.
+This typewriter was sold for $125, the same price as the Sholes and Glidden typewriter.

 “It substitutes the pen or pencil in everything except making useless flourishes.”